Sitecore-Hackathon/2021-Sitecore-Frontliners/ENTRYFORM.md

 ⟹ Sitecore Frontliners

 ## Category
-⟹
-- The best enhancement to SXA
+⟹ The best enhancement to SXA
-- Best use of SPE to help Content authors and Marketers

 ## Description
 ⟹ Write a clear description of your hackathon entry.